…Just for the record, I do not own the featured image on this page. It is property of the United States Government…

 You have to be near your computer and your Internet and electricity must be on in order to be able to get any information.
 Will those conditions be guaranteed if severe weather threatens?

-Your smartphone MUST have a service signal or at least WiFi in order to get its information and while cell phone do automatically give their users, free instant severe weather information, they still depend on getting the signal from the service provider.
+Your smartphone MUST have a service signal or at least WiFi in order to get its information and while all newer cell phones do indeed automatically give their users, free instant severe weather information, they still depend on getting that signal from the service provider.
 What if the cell tower loses power and backup power or just gets knocked down?

 Your broadcast radio can and will give you free weather information, but won’t give constant weather information.
-Also, while lots of models can be easily run on batteries, batteries don’t last that long.
+Also, while lots of models can be easily run on batteries, very few, if any, last for that long.
 What if you are trying to sleep but know that severe weather may be threatening overnight?

-So even with all of these I am convinced that a weather radio is necessary at least for backup weather information.
+So even with all of these alternatives means of getting weather information, I am fully convinced that a weather radio is necessary at least for backup weather information.

-A weather radio can be set to stay quiet until an emergency occurs for the parish or county it is programmed to receive alerts for and ignore all the rest.
+A higher end weather radio can be set to stay quiet until an emergency occurs for the parish or county it is programmed to receive alerts for and ignore all the rest.

 This is a feature known as “Specific Area Message Encoding” or “SAME.”

 Every Parish and County in the United States has a FIPS code.
-All one has to do is when initially programming his or her weather radio is to enter the corresponding FIPS Code for his or her own Parish or County into the newly acquired weather radio.
+All one has to do is when initially programming his or her weather radio is to enter the corresponding FIPS Code for his or her own Parish, County or other administrative subdivision into the newly acquired weather radio.